-The economic entity operates in the service sector where it facilitates Community Bank® services in Sorell and surrounding districts, Tasmania pursuant to a franchise agreement with Bendigo and Adelaide Bank Limited.
+The economic entity operates in the service sector where it facilitates Community Bank® services in Agnes Water and 1770 and their surrounding districts of Queensland pursuant to a franchise agreement with Bendigo and Adelaide Bank Limited.

 Note 23.
 Registered office/Principal place of business